callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 > **Note:** Unlike `pdfToolbox`, `pdfaPilot`, or `pdfChip`, there are no prebuilt "ready-to-use" Docker images for the **PDFEngine SDK** on Docker Hub.
 This is because the PDFEngine SDK is not a standalone application, but a **Software Development Kit** intended for building custom applications.

-To demonstrate how to containerize a typical use case, this repository provides an example Dockerfile.
-It uses a **modified version of a precompiled C sample application** and is configured to work with a **Callas License Server** (instead of relying on a local OEM activation).
-This serves as a practical reference to highlight all necessary prerequisites and setup steps.
+To demonstrate how to containerize the sample-C/pdfToolbox application, this repository provides an example Dockerfile.

-> **Note:** the C sample modification is only needed for the case when a license server is to be used.
-It is not needed for OEM licensing
 ---

 ## Download and Unpack the SDK